mobxjs/mobx/README.md

 ts-model is a collection of utilities that helps managing the M of MVC. ts-model provides observable properties and structures, and utilities to create derived data which are updated reactively.

-## Property
+# Properties

-The `property` method takes a value or function and creates an observable value from this.
+The `model.property` method takes a value or function and creates an observable value from it.
+This way properties that listen that observe each other can be created.
+A quick example:

 ```typescript
 import model = require('ts-model');